bullhorn/invenias-api-docs/source/index.html.md

 Other causes of `503` errors:
 <ul>
     <li>The server is overloaded, meaning that is it receiving more requests than it can handle.
-This is why it responds with the error message.
+Therefore, it responds with the error message.
 There are many reasons for an overload to occur: often an unexpected increase in traffic is the cause.
-Other possible reasons are malware/spam attacks as well as web applications or the content management system being incorrectly programmed.</li>
+Other possible reasons are malware/spam attacks and web applications, or the content management system being incorrectly programmed.</li>
-    <li>In rare cases, an incorrect DNS server configuration on the client-side (computer or router) may result in an HTTP 503 error message.
-The selected DNS server itself might temporarily have problems, which then results in the HTTP request showing a 'Service Unavailable' message.</li>
+    <li>In rare cases, an incorrect DNS server configuration on the client-side (computer or router) may cause an HTTP 503 error message.
+The selected DNS server itself might temporarily have problems, which then results in the HTTP request showing a ‘Service Unavailable’ message.</li>
 </ul>

-In summary, `503` errors are sometimes unavoidable, it's good practice to add logic to handle them in your Application should it encounter one.
+In summary, `503` errors are sometimes unavoidable, it's good practice to add logic to handle them in your application should it encounter one.
 This could be simple as displaying a notification to the end-users (if applicable) and polling an endpoint every 10 minutes until it receives a successful response.

 <aside class="notice">
-Please note, database upgrades are always scheduled outside of our customer's typical working hours and typically take under an hour to complete.
-If the customer has Geo-replicas of the primary database in one or more additional data centers then the database upgrade will be scheduled to run on a weekend to minimize disruption.
+Please note, database upgrades run outside of our customer’s typical working hours and typically take under an hour to complete.
+If the customer has Geo-replicas of the primary database in one or more additional data centers, then the database upgrade will run on a weekend to minimize disruption.
 </aside>